-It was at the Edmonton International Airport where I popped a pile of quarters in a pay phone to return a surprise call our newsroom had gotten from the Russian Ambassador.
-The man had left an urgent message for me to call.
+It was at the Edmonton International Airport where I popped some quarters in a pay phone to return a surprise call our newsroom had gotten from the Russian Ambassador.
+The diplomat left an urgent message for me to call him.

 Mr. Ambassador had some bad news: my visa to enter the USSR had been revoked.
-I could get as far as the Russian border, he warned, but no further.
-And I wasn’t to try to sneak in.
-He said it would cause problems.
+I could get as far as the Russian border, he said, but no further.

-I’d been decked again — this time by a spook from another intelligence community in a country I wasn’t supposed to enter.
+I’d been decked again — but this time by someone in the Russian intelligence community in a country I wasn’t supposed to visit.

-Does the year 1986 ring a bell?
-On April 26 of that year, an explosion ripped through a nuclear-power plant at Chernobyl, a town north of Kiev.
-Two people died on the spot … but it’s believed that thousands more perished after being exposed to radiation poisoning.
+Does 1986 ring a bell?
+On April 26th of that year, an explosion ripped through a nuclear-power plant at Chernobyl, north of Kiev.
+Two workers died on the spot … but it’s believed that thousands more people were fatally exposed to radiation poisoning.

 Kiev was to be one of my stops.

-It didn’t take a social scientist to figure out why I was the only one of some 30 tour members to have their visa cancelled.
+It didn’t take a social scientist to figure out why I was the only one of some 30 tour members to have their visa pulled.

-I fired off a postcard to Alexander Podakin at Novosti in Moscow.
-I was fishing to see if he knew anything about my visa being revoked.
-If anyone could relate to the goings-on of intelligence-gathering organizations, Podakin could.
+I fired off a postcard to Podakin at Novosti, asking if he knew anything about my visa being revoked.
+I thought if anyone could relate to the goings-on of intelligence-gathering spy agencies, he could.

 A Good Trip Anyway

-I’d lived in Finland for nearly all of 1972, working at the large Wärtsilä shipbuilding yard in the old port city of Turku.
-While certainly not fluent in the Finnish language, I was somewhat familiar with it … and I knew people living there.
+I had lived in Finland for nearly all of 1972, working at the large Wärtsilä shipbuilding yard in the old port city of Turku.
+While not fluent in Finnish, I was familiar with the language … and I still knew people there.

-I also got to hang out for a week with friends in West Germany.
+I also got to hang out for a while with friends in Germany.

 So, in spite of the Russian visa being cancelled, the trip wasn’t a complete bust.